-Type 2 diabetes is a condition where a person’s sugar or glucose levels become high.
-Early signs of type 2 diabetes are mild and include frequent urination, increased thirst and fatigue.
+Type 2 diabetes is a chronic condition where the body cannot properly use and store glucose (sugar) from the food we eat.
+This leads to high blood sugar levels, which can cause damage to organs and nerves over time.
+Early signs of type 2 diabetes are mild and include frequent urination, increased thirst, and fatigue.

-This is a long-term condition of high glucose levels that lead to disorders of the nervous, circulatory and immune systems.
+This is a long-term condition of high glucose levels that leads to disorders of the nervous, circulatory, and immune systems.
 Type 2 diabetes is known as adult-onset diabetes which can occur both during childhood and adulthood.

 Type 2 diabetes is commonly seen in adults over age 45 but, more children and young adults with obesity have been shown to have type 2 diabetes.
 The problem with this condition is that your pancreas does not produce enough insulin and the cells are not able to respond to insulin well and so take in less sugar.